 Once file analysis is complete, you can classify the file as Approved or Rejected to acknowledge that the analysis results and score have been reviewed.
 This classification indicates to users within your organization whether a file is deemed to be acceptable for installation and use – or not.

 Before approving or rejecting a file, make sure you have selected the correct file: click the filename to review full file details before making your changes.
-Once classified, you cannot undo the action to return the file to its unclassified state.
-You can, however, reclassify it.
+Don't worry though: once classified, you can return the file to its unclassified state or reclassify it.

-- Expand the End User Tools menu and select Scan History.
+- Expand the End User Tools menu and select Submitted Files.

 The page defaults to the All report.
 This is likely where you will want to be; however, if you are changing the classification of a file (rather than approving or rejecting an unclassified file), you can switch to the appropriate report.